 Alison is currently the Health and Human Services Director of the Colville Confederated Tribes, Nespelem WA and has served as the Project Director/PI, Professional Development Training Grant, Office of Indian Education.
 She has served on the Native Research Network Board of Directors and was a member of the Society for Research on Adolescents.
 Alison has been published in the Prevention Science, Journal of Ethnicity in Substance Abuse and the Journal of Traumatic Stress to name but a few.

-Program Director, University of WA; Clinical Associate Professor, WSU, Dr. Layton is a psychiatrist certified by the American Board of Psychiatry and Neurology and a Clinical Associate Professor in both the University of Washington Department of Psychiatry & Behavioral Sciences and the Washington State University - Spokane Medical Education Program.
+Dr. Layton is a psychiatrist certified by the American Board of Psychiatry and Neurology, and a Clinical Professor in Washington State University's ESFCOM Department of Medical Education and Clinical Sciences.
 He earned his MD and PhD in Pharmacology from Kansas University and completed Psychiatry residency training at the University of Washington in Seattle.
 He serves as Program Director for the University of Washington Psychiatry Residency Training Program – Spokane Track, as well as Medical Director for the Washington State University Program of Excellence in Addictions.
 Dr. Layton is a Distinguished Fellow of the American Psychiatric Association and a member of the American College of Psychiatrists, Washington State Psychiatric Association, Washington State Medical Association and Spokane County Medical Society.

 Rod is the current Director of Church and Community Engagement for Spokane Youth for Christ, and for the last 12 years has served as Chairman of the Board of Leadership Northwest.
 He previously served as the Act Six Spokane Director / Spokane Director for Northwest Leadership Foundation, which is responsible for the overall administration and management of the launch of the Act Six Leadership and Scholarship Initiative in Spokane.
 Rod serves as Parent Involvement and Advocacy Specialist for the Spokane Public Schools.
 He has been involved in Mission Spokane, Leadership Northwest, Leadership Spokane, AHANA and the Spokane Task Force on Race Relations.
 Rod received his Masters in Organizational Leadership from Gonzaga University and a Bachelor of Science in Accounting from Washington State University.